COMPARE DIRECT PRIMARY CARE TO CONCIERGE | maple-1

 • Both models aim to improve the quality of primary care by enhancing the doctor-patient relationship, reducing patient load, and providing more personalized care.

-48 year old gentleman with a strange sensation yesterday of heart racing and mild difficulty catching his breath.
+48 48-year-old gentleman with a strange sensation yesterday of heart racing and mild difficulty catching his breath.
 He has health insurance and has not paid anything into his $1000 deductible

 Patient was able to schedule an office visit the next day.
 His office visit cost $0.
 His EKG cost $0.
 The doctor recommends a chest x-ray and some labs.
 Since he hasn’t met his deductible, the patient chooses to use the DPC contracted prices for labs which is a total of $75.
 He also decides to pay for his chest x-ray without insurance and it costs $50.
 He has a follow-up appointment in 1 week to discuss results which costs $0.